mojiastonybrook/Documentation_Logs/MaCh3_Installation_on_ComputeCanada_Clusters.md

     then `source setup_niwgreweight.sh`

-6. change the content in the `setup_CUDAProb3.sh` to make sure of the access to github if using personal token:
+6. change the content in the `setup_CUDAProb.sh` to make sure of the access to github if using personal token:
     ```
     git clone https://TOKEN@github.com:/dbarrow257/CUDAProb3
     ```